ezrichards/ezrichards.github.io/content/posts/future-of-development.md

 Generative AI may be frightening for our jobs and the coding side, but the design and people sides of computer science aren't going away any time soon.
-We must add additional value aside from just what an LLM can produce; that’s the future!
+We must add additional value aside from just what an LLM can produce; that's the future!